tanvi-badadare/Dev-connector/README.md

 # Dev Connector

 A full-stack MERN application for developers to connect, share posts, and showcase their profiles.
+# My First MERN Project

+This is my first MERN stack project.
+I followed a Udemy tutorial to build it and learned how to integrate React, Node.js, Express, and MongoDB.

 ## Environment Setup